-Unfortunately, by buying into that mentality you lower the value of the company.
+Unfortunately, by buying into that mentality you lower the value of your company.
 Instead of empowering employees, delegating tasks, and creating systems, the owner carries the weight of the business, so when the business owner leaves, so does the value.

 Create value by making the business owner as expendable as possible

 We suggest getting the owner out of the business as soon as possible.
 By as soon as possible, we mean two to five years before a sale.
-That’s right: it takes years, not months.
+That’s right — it takes years, not months.